tomasdms/video-interview-instructions/README.md

 ### Interview Lighting

 #### Color temperature:
 All lights that we add to the scene should match the color temperature of the available light in the scene, whether that's daylight or tungsten.
-If there is a lot of window light in the room we should use daylight lights if there are warm tugsten or fluorests we should match that too.
+If there is a lot of window light in the room we should use daylight lights if there are warm tungsten or fluorescent we should match that too.
 The objective is to avoid mixing color temperatures, even when that means turning the existing lights off or lowering the blinds.

 #### Main Light
 ![](./img/main_light.jpg)